 - More accurate and consistent maintenance regimes with automated work orders, ensuring warranty and manufacturer compliance

-- Improving the safety of equipment utilised by staff reducing risk
+- Improving the safety of equipment utilised by staff reduces risk

 - Reducing insurance and disaster recovery costs as well as administrative and labour costs, whilst improving the entire process and governance